Change up your grilling situation with this flavorful, juicy grilled turkey breast recipe.

 - Preheat gas grill by turning all burners on to a grilling temperature reaching between 450° - 500° F. Wrap a brick with clean aluminum foil and place it in the grill while preheating.
 (Using a brick is optional but is suggested if turkey breast doesn't lay flat on the grill.)

 - When grill is heated, turn off one burner, leaving at least one burner on.
 Spray or rub grill grates with oil on the OFF side only.
-Carefully lay turkey breasts on grill side with burners turned OFF, skin side down.
+Carefully place turkey breasts on grill side with burners turned OFF, skin side down.
 Put on a heavy duty oven mitt and place the brick on top of the turkey breasts (this step is optional).
 Close the grill and let cook undisturbed for about 30 minutes.
 Check the temperature on your grill frequently and adjust level of the ON burner to keep grill temperature around 450° F (likely you will have to turn the ON burners up to a hotter temperature).

 - At 30 minutes, remove the brick while wearing the heavy duty oven mitt and turn the turkey breast over.
 Take the temperature of the meat in 2 places.
 Refer to suggestions above in blog post to determine the best time to remove turkey from the grill, likely when breast meat reaches 160° F. If temperature is still reading low, grill for 5 minute increments skin side up, checking the temperature each time.